 For our method, the weights for considering both the travel time and discomfort are set to 0.5.
-For the objective of $\mathcal{V}$ , weights for the travel time and $|\nu|^2$ are also 0.5 and 0.5 for the fair testing; same to other objectives.
+For the objective of $\mathcal{V}$ , weights for the travel time and $|v|^2$ are also 0.5 and 0.5 for the fair testing; same to other objectives.
 For the objective $\mathcal{T}$ , the weight for the travel time is 1.0.
 For all the different objectives, we use the same weight for the obstacle avoidance.

-Table II shows experimental results with different objective functions across three tested scenes, and Fig. 7 shows profiles of forces according to time.
+Table 5.1 shows experimental results with different objective functions across three tested scenes, and Fig. 5.3 shows profiles of forces according to time.
 There are two main observations that we would like to highlight.
 First of all, our method has the lowest discomfort across all the three scenes.
-The discomfort of our method is lower by up to 91%, 94%, 94% in each tested Scene 1 to 3 over using objective functions of V, $V{fixed}$ and $\mathcal{T}$ , respectively.
+The discomfort of our method is lower by up to 91%, 94%, 94% in each tested Scene 1 to 3 over using objective functions of V, $V{fixed}$ and T, respectively.

 One may consider that having low discomfort values for our trajectories is a natural consequence, since our work mainly aims to minimize the discomfort value.
 To address this concern, we also measure the variance of forces received during following differet trajectory, as an intutive characteristic of discomfort of trajectories.
-While our method does not directly optimize against this measure, ours is significantly lower, 1:5.85 to 1:88.478, over those of trajectories computed by other objective functions.